 What are your opening hours?

-For motorcycle rentals and Tours, from April until October (inclusive), we are open Monday to Sunday 9am to 5pm, including bank holidays.
-From November until March we do not hire motorcycles, however the office remains open between all year Monday and Friday from 9am until 5pm daily.
+For motorcycle rentals and Tours, from April 26th to September 26th (inclusive), we are open Monday to Sunday 9am to 5pm, including bank holidays.
+From October until April we do not hire motorcycles, however the office remains open between all year Monday and Friday from 9am until 5pm daily.

-For Celtic Rider Car tours only we are open all year..
+For Celtic Rider Car tours only we are open April 26th to September 26th.

 What is the minimum days I can hire a bike for?

-Three days is our minimum hire for all BMW, Yamaha and Honda motorbikes.
+Seven days is our minimum hire for all BMW and Can-Am Sypder motorbikes.

 What is the minimum age that I must be to rent from you?